-The benefit that we get from Ontinue is it natively works with the Network Operation Center on the SASE side right and the Security Operation Center on the MDR side.
+The benefit that we get from Ontinue, the new MDR division of Open Systems, is it natively works with the Network Operation Center on the SASE side right and the Security Operation Center on the MDR side.

 Secondly, they are 100% Microsoft based which was important for us because we are as well.

 We use a Microsoft E5 SKU and we’re very happy with it in allowing us to stay with that Microsoft stack, use Microsoft Sentinel as our SIEM and really make the most of the security that Microsoft is bringing to the table.

 Secondly, the 24/7/365 monitoring is something we wouldn’t be able to do ourselves.
 We just wouldn’t.
 We’re not staffed for that.
 Nor do we have the level of expertise, so Mission Control with Ontinue has been excellent.